marcotoronto/rdm-test/content/05-1_Basic_Deposit.md

 - You can edit elements of your dataset at any time using the `Files`, `Metadata`, and `Terms` (license and use permissions) tabs at the bottom of the page.

 - Files can be `Restricted` or `Embargoed` so they are available only on request.
-You can learn more about data access restrictions in the [Advanced Deposit workshop](05-2_Advanced_Deposit).
+You can learn more about data access restrictions in the <a href="https://ubc-library-rc.github.io/rdm/content/05-2_Advanced_Deposit" target="_blank">Advanced Deposit workshop</a>.

 - Changes made to Files, Metadata, or Terms <b>after publishing</b> your dataset will be saved as a Draft version.
 Click `Submit for Review` or `Publish` again to make the changes go live; the new version will supersede the old.